demirsefa/proje-react-panel/README.md

-# NestJS React Panel
+#  React Panel

 ## Overview
-NestJS React Panel is a web application built using NestJS as the backend framework and React for the frontend.
+React Panel is a web application built using  as the backend framework and React for the frontend.
 It features a customizable sidebar and supports CRUD operations on entities.
 This project is designed to be a foundational template for building admin panels or other web-based interfaces.

 ---